Kenzie Paige: Pretty Empowered (2022–present)

 On Night One of the NWA 75th Anniversary Show, Paige lost the title to Max the Impaler, but won the Burke Invitational Gauntlet later to earn an NWA World Women's Championship match the following night.
 On Night Two, she defeated Kamille to win the World Women's Championship.
 By winning the title, Paige became the youngest NWA World Women's Champions at 21 years old, and the first NWA Women's Triple Crown Champion.
 On The September 12 episode of Powerrr, Paige had her first successful title defense by defeating Samantha Starr.
 On the October 24 episode of Powerrr, Pretty Empowered turned on Roxy, kicking her out of their group.

 With NWA returning to the territories system, Paige was announced on April 24, 2024 to helm their newest edition Kross Fire Wrestling (KFW), which based in Sevierville, Tennessee.
+On December 14, 2024, at NWA Looks That Kill, she won the NWA World Women's Tag Team Championship for the second time, this time with Big Mama.
+Her sister Kylie was originally scheduled to compete, but due to a shoulder injury, Paige took her place.

-On August 16, 2025 at NWA 77th Anniversary Show, Kenzie lost the NWA World Women's Championship to Natalia Markova, ending her two-year reign.
+On August 16, 2025 at NWA 77th Anniversary Show, Paige lost the NWA World Women's Championship to Natalia Markova, ending her two-year reign.
 On October 3, 2025, at night one of Kross Fire Wrestling’s Black Harvest event, Paige defeated Jackson Drake and defending champion Juventud Guerrera in a triple threat match to claim the NWA Kross Fire Wrestling Championship.

+On the June 13, 2026 episode of NWA Powerrr, Kenzie and Kylie Paige won the NWA World Women's Tag Team Championship in a triple threat match.